Germany sees drop in virus cases flatten as variant surges

 “We have about 8 million students in Germany and almost 700,000 teachers,” he said.
 “The safety plans that exist (…) must be implemented.
 That’s the precondition for opening elementary schools and kindergartens.”

-German Health Minister Jens Spahn expressed concern about the rising share of more contagious virus variants among known cases.
+German Health Minister Jens Spahn expressed concern about the rising share of more contagious virus variants among known infections.

 Earlier this week, he said the variant first detected in Britain accounts for 22% of the cases in Germany, up from 6% two weeks ago.